Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 <ol>
 *1 : If the HMI recognized that current BT and new USB are connected to same device, <ol>SDL transport should be switched to USB.</ol>
-*2 : The SDL App that uses VPM detects for WiFi transport when it is launched. <ol>If the WiFi transport that is connected to same device as BT connection is found, the SDL App will start VPM via WiFi.</ol>
+*2 : The SDL App that uses VPM detects WiFi transport when it is launched. <ol>If the WiFi transport that is connected to same device as BT connection is found, the SDL App will start VPM via WiFi.</ol>
 *3 : The USB connection path is prioritized, even if both paths are connected to the same device.<br>
 *4 : If the SDL App recognized that current BT and new USB are connected to same device, <ol>SDL transport should be switched to USB.</ol>
 </ol>